The School of Earth, Energy & Environmental Sciences File Server, sesfs.stanford.edu

 Files you store on this server, particularly those served on the web in your home share WWW folder, are subject to the university's Computer and Network Usage Policy.
 Among other things, illegal copying or sharing of copyrighted materials will not be tolerated.

 All users are given an initial 10 gigabyte quota for their home share.
-Earth Sciences faculty members may request a larger quota for themselves or their students in order to store academically related files, such as thesis project files.
+Stanford Earth faculty members may request a larger quota for themselves or their students in order to store academically related files, such as thesis project files.
 Send the request to the system managers.
 If the same files will be used by more than one person in the research group, it is more appropriate for the faculty member to request a group share (below).

 How to apply for research, teaching, and administrative group space

-Any faculty member or lab manager in Earth Sciences may request the creation of a file share to be used for storage of common data, results, analyses, etc., by members of his/her research group.
+Any faculty member or lab manager in Stanford Earth may request the creation of a file share to be used for storage of common data, results, analyses, etc., by members of his/her research group.
 These research group shares may be linked to the cluster computers in the School's Center for Computational Earth and Environmental Science.

-Faculty and department managers may request multiple shares for different purposes.
+You may request multiple shares for different purposes.

 Send your request via email to the system managers.
 Please provide answers to the questions below.